NeuralSenseCode/544_WBD_CXCU/METHOD.md

 ### Stage 1 Demographics
 - Use sensor metadata as the backbone for respondent IDs, group assignments, and study timestamps, relying on `read_imotions` to extract `Study name`, `Respondent Name`, `Respondent Group`, and `Recording time` while ignoring `Respondent Age` and `Respondent Gender` fields that frequently drift from grid answers.
 - Treat `data/grid.csv` as the authoritative source for demographic attributes.
-Rename `QB2.
+Trim header whitespace, rename `QB2.
 Age` to `age`, `QB2.
-Age.1` to `age_group`, and `QA2.
-Gender` to `gender`, trimming whitespace across string responses and coercing numeric columns (`age`, `content_consumption_*`) to nullable integers.
+Age.1` to `age_group`, `QA2.
+Gender` to `gender`, and preserve the `Comments` field as `grid_comments` for qualitative context.
-- Drop duplicate grid respondents after coercing the identifier to string, then left-join the cleaned grid slice onto `uv_stage1` so the demographic baseline fills `age`, `gender`, `age_group`, `ethnicity`, `income_group`, and content-consumption measures without introducing parallel age columns.
+- Drop duplicate grid respondents after coercing the identifier to string, then left-join the cleaned grid slice onto `uv_stage1` so the demographic baseline fills `age`, `gender`, `age_group`, `ethnicity`, `income_group`, content-consumption measures, and the new `grid_comments` column without introducing parallel age fields.
-- Apply manual gender overrides as needed to honour client-approved corrections, and persist the Stage 1 snapshot to `results/uv_stage1_demographics.csv` before downstream merges.
+- Apply manual overrides as needed to honour client-approved corrections, and persist the Stage 1 snapshot to `results/uv_stage1.csv` before downstream merges.

-### Stage 2 Sensor Feature Pipeline
+### Stage 2 Survey Feature Pipeline
-- The helper trio `prepare_stimulus_segment`, `compute_sensor_features`, and `_trapezoid_integral` standardises windowing, metric calculation, and numerical integration (falling back to `np.trapz` when `numpy.trapezoid` is unavailable).
-- `run_sensor_feature_pipeline(respondent_ids=None, export_label="uv_stage2_full", save_outputs=True)` orchestrates full-cohort processing: it validates mandatory columns per sensor modality, resolves EEG alias names (for example `Frontal Asymmetry Alpha`), applies key-moment clipping for long-form stimuli, and aggregates metrics following the UV naming convention.
-- The function returns three DataFrames—`features_df`, `issues_df`, and the merged `uv` slice—and writes them to `results/` using safe timestamped fallbacks to avoid permission collisions (`*_features.csv`, `*_uv.csv`, `*_issues.csv`).
-- Garbage collection (`gc.collect()`) after each respondent keeps memory usage stable when looping across dozens of large sensor files.
-- Review the exported issues log before downstream modeling to reconcile missing sensors, unmapped stimuli, or empty windows.
+- Reload `results/uv_stage1.csv` at the top of the stage to ensure a consistent respondent baseline before ingesting exposure-day survey exports.
+- Normalise each TSV by trimming column names, coercing respondent identifiers to strings, and mapping raw question headers to canonical targets through `survey_metadata`.
+- Split the cleansed survey frame into numeric features, composite scales, and open-ended responses; compute derived scores (Likert parsing, familiarity, recency, etc.) while logging any unmapped or duplicate respondents to `results/uv_stage2_issues.csv`.
+- Write the consolidated Stage 2 products—`uv_stage2.csv`, `uv_stage2_features.csv`, and `uv_stage2_open_ended.csv`—so subsequent notebooks can join them without re-running the survey ETL.

-### Stage 4 Post Questionnaire Integration
+### Stage 3 Post Questionnaire Integration
-- **Objective**: Incorporate the seven-day Post questionnaire responses into the canonical `uv` DataFrame without disrupting respondent alignment established in earlier stages.
+- **Objective**: Merge the recognition and recall metrics captured in the post-viewing questionnaire directly onto the Stage 1 baseline while keeping survey and demographic features intact.
-- **Source files**: Use the `data/Recall/Group *_ Post Viewing Questionnaire Part Two*.csv` exports, coercing respondent identifiers as strings to preserve leading zeros and suffixes.
+- **Source files**: Use the `data/Post/Group *_ Post Viewing Questionnaire Part Two*.csv` exports, coercing respondent identifiers as strings to maintain alignment with Stage 1/Stage 2.
-- **Reference map**: Rely on `data/post_survey_map.csv` to harmonise question wording across groups, extracting `question_code`, subscale metadata, stimulus titles, and accuracy labels before any reshaping.
+- **Reference map**: Rely on `data/post_survey_map.csv` along with `results/post_question_map.csv` to harmonise question wording across groups, extracting `question_code`, subscale metadata, stimulus titles, and accuracy labels before reshaping.
 - **Feature engineering**: Convert multi-select or correctness-based questions into scalar metrics per respondent.
-Follow the UV naming scheme, using `Post` for the source segment (for example, `long_mad max fury road_Post_CorrectAnswers_Count`).
-Keep free-text answers in a parallel long-form table for qualitative review.
+Follow the UV naming scheme, using a `post_` or domain-specific prefix (e.g., `post_recognition_accuracy`) and retain free-text answers in a long-form table for qualitative review.
-- **Merging**: Left-join the Post feature matrix onto the existing `uv` using `respondent` and `group`.
-Track missing respondents in an issues log (`results/uv_stage4_post_issues.csv`) so no demographic rows are lost silently.
+- **Merging**: Left-join the engineered Stage 3 feature matrix onto `uv_stage1`, surface gaps in `results/uv_stage3_issues.csv`, and export the enriched UV to `results/uv_stage3.csv`.
-- **Validation**: Confirm row counts, inspect summary statistics for newly added Post metrics, and ensure every column respects the naming convention.
-Surface data gaps or unexpected formats in notebook markdown cells for transparency.
+- **Validation**: Confirm row counts, inspect summary statistics for newly added metrics, and document notable discrepancies in notebook markdown cells for transparency.
-- **Outputs**: Save enriched UV snapshots (`results/uv_stage4_full_uv.csv`) plus Post feature and issues files, applying timestamped fallbacks when filename collisions occur.
+- **Outputs**: Save the Stage 3 features and issues files with timestamp-safe fallbacks when filename collisions occur, ensuring the UV merge step can reconcile Stage 2 and Stage 3 against the Stage 1 baseline.

 ## Best Practices
 - Maintain helper dictionaries that translate raw stimulus names to canonical titles before populating the UV.